top of page

 Family & Friends

-We enjoyed the tradition that after the wedding day, the couple would spend the next few days visiting the homes of friends and family and being spoiled by their warm hospitality!
-After three months in India, we returned to the US and visited family and friends throughout the country.
-What a wonderful and blessed celebration!
+We enjoyed the tradition that after the wedding day, the couple spends the next few days visiting the homes of friends and family and being spoiled by their warm hospitality!
+After spending three months in India, we returned to the USA and visited family and friends throughout the country.
+What a wonderful and blessed celebration of love, family, and marriage!

 bottom of page